 The Android developer options have a few tricks to tweak your phone's display, so it's a usual suspect when you have a display problem.

-You shouldn't worry if you don't know what developer options do on Android or you've not enabled it on your phone.
+You shouldn't worry if you don't know what developer options do on Android or if you've not enabled it on your phone.
 But if you have it turned on, chances are it caused the whole glitching issue.
 In that case, the best you can do is to turn off the feature to see if it makes your phone screen stable.

 You’ll find developer options on Android here: